gopaczewski/numbers-coding-challenge/README.md

 This application is comprised of a server that implements the requirements of the numbers server and client code to test the server.

+# Assumptions

+## Index to test for duplicate numbers will fit entirely in memory

+1,000,000,000 possible values * 4 bytes = 4 GB (+ some overhead)
+Assumption -> all index will fit into memory on a single server

 # Server

 The server requires JDK 8 and Maven to be installed both to build and run.